 What you can do to help

-- Ask your local, large supermarket if they can recycle carrier bags
+- Ask your local supermarket if they can recycle carrier bags

 - Try squeezing and squashing your cans and bottles so you can fit more into your containers

 - It might sound confusing, but please only use plastic bags for recycling textiles.
-This is because they are stored separately on the recycling lorry and sold directly to a textiles reprocessor, where it actually makes it easier if they are in bags.
+This is because they are stored separately on the recycling lorry and sent to a textiles reprocessor, where it actually makes it easier if they are in bags.